jellyfin/jellyfin.org/docs/general/clients/kodi.md

 ### Jellyfin for Kodi Overview

 This add-on syncs metadata from selected Jellyfin libraries into the local Kodi database.
-This has the effect of making interacting with it feel very much like vanilla Kodi with local media.
-This means that our Jellyfin content will be displayed on the home screen under the proper media headings by default, it has virtually no delay while interacting with the library, etc. However, it also assumes that it's the only media source and in largely incompatible with other media sources that interact with Kodi's database.
+This has the effect of making interacting with it feel very much like vanilla Kodi with local media (shows up under Movies/TV Shows on the home screen by default, virtually no delay, etc).
+However, it also tends to consume the database and not share well, so if you have local media or something else that interacts with the database directly, you will have conflicts and it will not be happy.
+The sync process can take some extra time on Kodi startup if you do not leave it running 24/7, but it is mostly in the background while Kodi is running.

 Media in Kodi's database is automatically kept in sync with the server in one of several ways:

-- Startup sync - Each time Kodi starts, it will reach out to the Kodi Sync Queue plugin in the server and request all updated media since it's last checkin time (when Kodi was last shut down)
+- Startup sync - Each time Kodi starts, it will reach out to the Kodi Sync Queue plugin in the server and request all updated media since its last check-in time (when Kodi was last shut down).
 - Live sync - This happens while Kodi is running.
 When the server updates an item, it will send a notification to Kodi over a websocket connection that it has new media that needs to be updated.

 ### Install Jellyfin for Kodi Add-on